anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     {{RFC7030, Section 2.5}} sketches wrapping PKCS #10-formatted CSRs
     with a Full PKI Request message sent to the `"/fullcmc"` endpoint.
-    This would allow for source authentication at message level, such that the registrar could forward it to external RAs in a meaningful way.
+    This would allow for source authentication at the message level, such that the registrar could forward it to external RAs in a meaningful way.
     This approach is so far not sufficiently described and likely has not been implemented.